MMitD Summer School

 A residential course at The Jonas Centre in Redmire

-Are you a confident and competent instrumentalist who is interested in medieval music and would like to know how to develop and deliver a more medieval sound?
-That's the aim of 'Playing Medievally'.
+Are you interested in medieval music and would like to know how to develop and deliver a more medieval repertoire and sound?
+That's the aim of 'Medieval Music-Making'.
 It's not for beginners in their instrument, and no specific instrumental tuition will be provided - it's for vocalists or instrumentalists of intermediate level or higher who want a better grasp of medieval music and performance.
-It's also open to those who are primarily interested in the history but want a better understanding of its music, and it is therefore possible to attend the vocal or instrumental sessions as an observer if preferred.

 Here's a bit more detail about the Strands:

 Create Your Own Medieval Music: an in-depth study of evidence-based reconstruction

 "We will explore in detail how we identify source material suitable for a reconstruction, how we interpret that source material, what the limits are on how confident we can be about our speculations, and what problems we face in adapting materials from one source to fit another.
 We will explore a range of different texts from different places and time periods, but no later than the 12th century since there’s plenty of notation thereafter.
 Participants will choose from a range of texts (which will be provided) and create their own reconstruction over the course of the summer school.
 This will involve a lot of modal improvisation and creative challenges and will be both fun and imaginative as well as quite rigorous.
 At the end, we will have between us a crop of varied new stylistic compositions to share."

 "In this mixed ensemble course we will work on pieces from the thirteenth to the fifteenth century, and this will include both monophonic songs and their accompaniment, as well as polyphonic pieces.
 There will